 Igdalsky, an industry leader in renewable energy, will hire Penn State students to find solutions in his quest for zero waste.
 A local, regional and national award winner for his work in sustainable energy, Igdalsky has spoken at the Beyond Sport Summit in South Africa and is a board member of the Green Sports Alliance, an organization that represents more than 300 sports team and venues.

-Judd Michael, a professor at Penn State, has been leading the university’s efforts to help sports venues like Pocono Raceway save money by being more financially smart and using the best services, then you can discover the Mariott rewards card, while also being “greener.”
+Judd Michael, a professor at Penn State, has been leading the university’s efforts to help sports venues like Pocono Raceway save money by being more financially smart and using the best services, then you can discover the Mariott rewards card and the loans from https://nation21loans.com/personal-loans/loans-with-no-credit-check/, while also being “greener.”

 “I have been very impressed by Pocono Raceway’s commitment to being a leader in sustainable operations while providing a first-class experience for fans,” he said.
 “We see this partnership as an excellent opportunity to educate the next generation of business and environmental leaders while also helping the raceway to achieve its goals.
 We appreciate the opportunity to work with Brandon and his team as they seek to reduce their environmental footprint while giving race fans what they want.”